Machine-learning Kohn-Sham potential from dynamics in time-dependent Kohn-Sham systems: Results

-Similar to the discussion in the one electron test part, the system is discretized evenly in the range $x\in[-24.78, 21.97]$ with 200 grid points.
-The propagation starts at $t = 0$ to $t = 15.0 (a.u.)$ with time step length $\Delta t = 5 \times 10^{-4} (a.u.)$.
-The input dimension of the neural network for the two electron model is thus 400, and the dimension of each hidden layer is 400.
+Similar to the discussion in the harmonic oscillator example, the system is discretized evenly in the range $x\in[-24.78, 21.97]$ with 200 grid points.
+The propagation starts from $t = 0$ to $t = 15.0 \,(a.u.)$ with time step length $\Delta t = 5 \times 10^{-4} \,(a.u.)$.
+The input dimension of the neural network for the two-electron model is thus 400, and the dimension of each hidden layer is 400.

 We show the time evolution of the density generated from the neural network in Fig.~\ref{fig:2e_evo}.
-The time evolution of the machine-learned density(black dashed line) captures the feature of the exact evolution(red solid line).
-As mentioned in the previous section, the error accumulates over steps, so we calibrate the initial condition every 500 time steps.
-We notice that the machine-learned density overlaps well with the exact density at $t = 5.0(a.u.)$ and $t = 13.0(a.u.)$, but shows a deviation at $t = 8.5(a.u.)$ when the collision between the two wave packets starts to happen.
+The time evolution of the machine-learned density (black dashed line) captures the feature of the exact evolution (red solid line).
+As mentioned in the previous section, the error accumulates over steps, so we calibrate the initial condition every 500 timestamps.
+We notice that the machine-learned density overlaps well with the exact density at $t = 5.0\, (a.u.)$ and $t = 13.0\, (a.u.)$, but shows a small deviation at $t = 8.5 \,(a.u.)$ when the collision between the two wave packets starts to happen.
+The choice of calibration every 500 timestamps is to ensure the difference between the machine-learned density and the exact density is small even when the collision happens, which can be increased to a larger number (e.g., 3000) in the absence of collision.
+As a comparison, we show the results start at $t = 4.0\,(a.u.)$ with no calibration in Fig.~\ref{fig:2e_evo_no_cali}.
+The error is negligible at $t = 5.0\,(a.u.)$ (1000 steps).
+It starts to grow at $t=6.0\,(a.u.)$ (2000 steps) and blows up at $t=7.0\,(a.u.)$ (3000 steps).
+Therefore, calibrations to the initial condition are necessary to prevent the error from accumulating.

-We investigated how the error changes in time.
-The error is shown in Fig.~\ref{fig:2e_err}.
-The quantified error shows a spike at $t\approx 8.5(a.u.)$, which is consistent with the our observations mentioned above, the error is larger at around $t=8.5(a.u.)$ when the collision between the two wave packets starts to happen.
+We show the MSE between the machine-learned electron density and the exact electron density at different times in Fig.~\ref{fig:2e_err}.
+Fig.~\ref{Fig:MSE_2e} and Fig.~\ref{Fig:MSE_2e_logy} are the MSEs in linear and logarithmic scales with calibration every 500 steps, respectively.
+Both show a spike at $t\approx 8.5\, (a.u.)$, which is consistent with our abovementioned observations: the error is larger at around $t=8.5 \,(a.u.)$ when the collision between the two wave packets starts to happen.
+Fig.~\ref{Fig:MSE_2e_nocali} and Fig.~\ref{Fig:MSE_2e_nocali_logy} are MSEs in linear and logarithmic scales without calibrations.
+We observe that the MSE changes dramatically after $t\approx6.5\,(a.u.)$ in Fig.~\ref{Fig:MSE_2e_nocali}.
+The relationship between MSE and time becomes evident in the logarithmic scale plot.
+As shown in Fig.~\ref{Fig:MSE_2e_nocali_logy}, the MSE grows exponentially with time.